United States Commission of Fine Arts

-The U.S. Commission of Fine Arts (CFA) is an independent agency of the federal government of the United States, and was established in 1910.
+The United States Commission of Fine Arts (CFA) is an independent agency of the federal government of the United States, and was established in 1910.
 The CFA has review (but not approval) authority over the "design and aesthetics" of all construction within Washington, D.C.
 In accordance with the Old Georgetown Act, the CFA appoints the Old Georgetown Board.
 The Old Georgetown Board has design review authority over all semipublic and private structures within the boundaries of the Georgetown Historic District.
 The CFA was granted approval (not just review) authority by the Shipstead-Luce Act over the design and height of public and private buildings which front or abut the grounds of the United States Capitol, the grounds of the White House, Pennsylvania Avenue NW extending from the Capitol to the White House, Lafayette Square, Rock Creek Park, the National Zoological Park, the Rock Creek and Potomac Parkway, Potomac Park, and the National Mall and its constituent parks.

 The CFA mandate does not apply to the United States Capitol, the Library of Congress, or the other properties and locations overseen by the Architect of the Capitol.